EDGSE 404: Field Experience for Secondary (1)

 Cross Reference: EDGCI and EDGAL 527

 This course is designed to address the assessment and evaluation of student progress toward meeting targeted standards, learning objectives and competencies.
 The development of interpretive skills across learning objectives will be stressed.
 Topics addressed include: standards-based assessment, standardized tests and interpreting their results, performance assessment, portfolio assessment, self-evaluation and dissemination of assessment results.
 Offered according to the cohort schedule.

 EDGCC 513: Educational Research, Design and Development (3)

 This course initiates the graduate study research requirement.
 Course content differentiates the foundational assumptions, elements, methods and designs of educational research through both qualitative and quantitative paradigms.
 A statement of original research inquiry, a literature review, and a plan for investigating a research problem are developed.
 Offered according to cohort schedule.

 EDGCC 514: Scholarship of Teaching: Finalizing the Inquiry Process (3)

 This course is designed to guide and assist graduate students in the completion of the graduate research study.
 Students receive guidance in the collection and interpretation of data.
 Dissemination of research findings to peers, the educational community, and other relevant audiences is required.
-Offered as needed.
+Offered according to the cohort schedule.